Mary Lee Mills: Career

 Mills worked as a midwife for several years across the United States.
 One of her jobs involved driving a woman who was expecting triplets to a hospital one hour away in Durham because other hospitals in Person County rejected them.
 Mills returned to live in North Carolina in 1946 and became the director of North Carolina College's (now called North Carolina Central University) public health nursing certificate program.
 The United States Public Health Service offered her a tour of duty in Liberia, and accepted it, despite having previously rejected two previous offers.
 Mills began her career with the Public Health Service's Office of International Health in February 1946.
 From 1946 to 1951, she served as the service's chief nursing officer of Liberia.
 During her period in the position, she organized and established Franklin D. Roosevelt Memorial Children’s Ward in the country's primary government hospital, and began immunization stations and health centers.
 Mills also established the Tubman National School of Nursing, and assisted in the foundation of a national medical library along with holding some of Liberia's first campaigns in public health education.

 She traveled back to the United States for rest and study.
 Mills was promoted from the rank of major to captain and received her next international assignment in Lebanon in January 1952.
 She represented the United States in the International Council of Nurses and the World Health Organization in various conferences.
 Mills lived in an Arab household for the first three months of her assignment, and learnt basic Arabic phrases.
 While in the country's capital Beirut, she worked to establish their first nursing school.
 Mills also worked at a clinic in Chtoura, where she taught nursing and assisted in the effort to combat treatable diseases which affected the country's rural population.
 She also worked at Makassed Hospital Nursing School.
 Mills became the guardian of an eighteen-month old child after she nursed him through an illness.
-She was awarded an scholarship to further her skill in Arabic at School For International Studies and took her classes in Washington, D.C.
+She was awarded a scholarship to further her skill in Arabic at School For International Studies and took her classes in Washington, D.C.
 Mills later adopted a second child.
 She later was assigned to South Vietnam, Cambodia and Chad where she provided health education, nursing care, and worked in smallpox and malaria eradication campaigns.
 Additionally, she taught sanitation, hygiene, nutrition and health education programs and founded maternal-child health clinics.